chipweinberger/flutter_blue_plus/README.md

 ### Add permissions for Android (With Fine Location)

-If you want to use Bluetooth to determine location.
+If you want to use Bluetooth to determine location, or support iBeacons.

 In the **android/app/src/main/AndroidManifest.xml** add: